Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 The property markets in the big cities are in bubbly phases

-And at the same time, you give your children a high class education with enrollment fees that are way lower compared to these bigger cities.
+And at the same time, you give your children a high-class education with enrollment fees that are way lower compared to these bigger cities.

-Let us have a look at some of the most interesting university cities in Australia the coming years:
+Let us have a look at some of the most interesting university cities in Australia in the coming years:

 Buying property in Adelaide

 Cons: Less bustling than the other bigger cities.
 Not as much sunshine as in other cities.
-Hosts few students.
+Hosts a few students.

 Buying property in Wollongoong

-Pros: Many students, beaches and a beautiful nature.
+Pros: Many students, beaches and beautiful nature.
 Low tuition and living costs.
 The property market has not stagnated as much as in Sydney and Melbourne.

 Cons: Small city, lack of nightlife.